MohammadAlhallaq/socialnetwork/readme.md

-just a small real-time friend/unfriend feature, also with a real-time notification system.
+just a small real-time friend/unfriend feature, also with a real-time notification system using Vuejs integrated with laravel.